maxforbang/mastela-site/README.md

 # Mastela Vacations

-This is a marketing website for [Mastela Vacations](https://mastelavacations.com) built with
+This is a marketing website for [Mastela Vacations](https://mastelavacations.com)

 ## Features
 - Instant Booking & Payment.
 Provides seamless date searches and immediate payment options connected to Stripe.